TorBorve/Personal-website/src/projects/car_mpc/content.md

 - **Polynomial**: Using a polynomial to approximate the path is very simple and is not very good in terms of the fit it provides.
 Thus, could use something like a spline or Lagrange polynomial, which would likely be better.
 I tried to use a spline, however at the time ACADOS had limited support for updating the spline (at least not well documented...).
 - **KISS**: Keep it simple stupid.
 As mentioned using a nonlinear solver is complicated and you have no guarantees for it to work.
 In heinsight it would be better to just use a simpel path following algorithm such as Pure Pursuit or Stanley controller, however it is not as cool nor impressive ;)

-If you have questions about the project feel free to reach out to me.
+If you have questions about the project feel free to reach out to me :)